fredmkatz/Literate/ldm/Literate_results/Literate.rendered.md

     - abbreviatedName - a short form of the component's name, used for cross references and improved readability. (*CamelName*)

-         Noting: And this is trying an annotation on a formula clause
          Example: "LDM" is the short form of "Literate Data Model".
     - oneLiner - A brief, one-line definition or description of the component, suitable for use in a descriptive table of contents. _ (RichLine)